Putting AI in Front of the Customer Successfully

 Hosted by Kate Knowles, Services Director, CCMA

-• Amit Namjoshi, Executive director, Digital Consulting, TTEC Digital
+• Amit Namjoshi, Executive Director for Microsoft Technologies in EMEA, TTEC Digital

 15:00 – Optional site tour